-Take your goals and make them a reality.
+In Step 1, you looked at your interests, skills and work values.
+In Step 2, you looked at Delaware's overall labor market.
+In Step 3, you chose the occupation most suited to your selfassessment.
+Now comes the fun part!
+It's time to take your goals and turn them into reality.
 Whether you're looking for additional training or education, looking into the military, or thinking about employment, this step will provide you valuable assistance.